Friday, August 29, 2008

 (welcome to an official mwrites blogpost.)

-mwrites a to do list
+mwrites a to do list01. thank the mailman.

 02. pay for the next happy meal in line.